 Tooth and bone loss can harm your overall health and well-being.
 They can make you feel uncomfortable mentally as well as physically.
 Bone grafting truly creates new opportunities for you to have a full and attractive smile with improved functionality.
 Grafting technology continues to promote new bone growth and revolutionize the way you view tooth replacement.

 Do you have any questions about the dental bone graft in Yonkers?
-For more information or to schedule an appointment with the periodontist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
+For more information or to schedule an appointment with the dentists yonkers NY doctors of Park Avenue Smiles of Yonkers, Westchester County?
 Please contact our dental center for consultation with the dental specialist.